 As a result of the analysis of good union practices in the face of technological change worldwide and of the interviews with key actors in these experiences, some lines of action have been identified, among which the following stand out:

 the expansion of social dialogue for better collective bargaining and the incorporation of new organizational tools to achieve this; the participation of workers in the design of public policies and the need to define future-proof competence programs for workers and the need to define future-proof competence programs for workers; the introduction of ethical standards for better work and technology and the defence of digital rights in the workplace.
-In turn, and with the aim of moving towards a new “operating system”, these lines of action have been grouped into three major blocks.
+In turn, and with the aim of moving towards a new “operating system”, these lines of action have been grouped into three major blocks: new strategic tools, new structural conditions and new working environments.

 The first real change we face as a result of technological innovation is the progressive reduction of the forms of work that physically link workers.
 The technology of the 21st century favours the disappearance of distance and the workplace as a physical space and concentration of labour force.
 In the same way it facilitates dynamics of offshoring and outsourcing of different parts of a production process.
 The impact of this on the forms of trade union organization is profound and undermines the foundations of modern trade unionism, requiring a rethinking of both practices and strategies of the trade union organization itself.